mufflyt/coi/README.md

 [![Name Matching challenges to accurate and consistent matching](https://www.rosette.com/wp-content/uploads/2017/12/NameMatchingMethods-Graphic1-v1.svg)](https://www.rosette.com/wp-content/uploads/2017/12/NameMatchingMethods-Graphic1-v1.svg)

+Gems that we found last time were:
+* The NPI and OP addresses likely were pulled from the same dataset because they are very similar.
+* There are some missing components in people who go by their first initial.
+Initials and Nicknames.
+* Many of the different databases have out of order names.

 OP Physician Demographics :
 * OP.full.name.1 = first, middle, last
 * OP.full.name.2 = first, middle, last, suffix